grammers/R0006E-Robotics-for-all-behavior-tree/README.md

 Finally, load the `TakeOffTree.xml` and `disarm.xml` if you desire to use them as subtrees.

+To send waypoints use `Publish Point` found in the top bar in rviz.
+Press the `Publish point` once and then on a square in the map to send a waypoint 1m above the clicked point.
+Do not pres on the top of the map because it will send the drone to the outside of the map and that will cause issues.

 ## Nots
 If you install it on you're machine you will need to change a path in  `behaviorTreeRos/launch/shafter_take_off_launcher.py` on line 16 change tree_path to match the path on your machine.

+To stop a program running in a terminal press `CTRL+c`